allowedcloud/allowed.cloud.github.io/posts/2021/02-github-pages-custom-domain.md

 ## GitHub Pages

-GitHub allows you to host a single website that by default is located at a subdomain of github.io.
+GitHub allows you to host a single website that by default is located at a subdomain of `github.io`.
 The name for the subdomain is your GitHub username.
-For example in my case, I have the username allowedcloud so my GitHub Pages subdomain will be allowedcloud.github.io.
+For example in my case, I have the username allowedcloud so my GitHub Pages subdomain will be `allowedcloud.github.io`.
 They also allow you to use your own domain name, which GitHub calls a custom domain.
 The settings for the custom domain can be configured in the repository's Settings page.
-When you set the custom domain through the GitHub web interface what happens is that GitHub automatically creates a file for you detailing that domain name and commits it to your repository.
+When you set the custom domain through the GitHub web interface Settings page what happens is that GitHub automatically creates a file for you detailing that domain name and commits it to your repository.
 The file it creates is called CNAME, and it simply contains a single line with your custom domain name.
-Since my custom domain is allowed.cloud, my CNAME just contains allowed.cloud in it.
+Since my custom domain is `allowed.cloud`, my CNAME contains `allowed.cloud` in it.

 ### Problem